TiagoSantos81/libregrammar/README.md

    -p --package <package>      Specifies package to install when building (default all) -o --override <OS>          Override automatic OS detection with <OS>
    -a --accept                 Accept the oracle license at http://java.com/license.
 Only run this if you have seen the license and agree to its terms!
-   -r --remove <all/partial>   Removes LanguageTool install. <all> uninstalls the dependencies that were auto-installed. (default partial)
+   -r --remove <all/partial>   Removes LanguageTool install. <all> uninstalls the auto-installed dependencies. (default partial)

 Packages(only if -b is specified): standalone                  Installs standalone package